Use Your Network (part 1): One of the 4 strategies to find a job

 Prioritize which people you contact first based on these categories.

-If you haven’t identified “Contact Based” or “Company Based” people among your LH, HR ou HM contacts, skip to the “What to do with other contacts” section of this article.
+If you haven’t identified “Contact-based” or “Company-based” people among your LH, HR, or HM contacts, skip to the “What to do with other contacts” section of this article.

 How do I get in touch?

-Once you have identified the people who can help you with your project, get in touch with them!
+Contact them once you have identified the people who can help you with your project!

-The stronger the connection you have with your contact, the easier it will be for you to get in touch with them.
+The stronger your connection with your contact, the easier it is for you to contact them.

-The goal is to start by contacting those HR, HM and LH people who are Contact Based and Company Based.
+The goal is to start by contacting HR, HM, and LH people who are contact-based and company-based.
 Choose those with whom you have the most affinity, and send them a message using the following tips:

 • Give them some news.